plotly/plotly.github.io/_posts/plotly2/2016-06-30-how-to-make-a-line-graph.md

 steps:
  - title: Try an Example
    sub-steps:
-    - copy: "A line graph is a quick and simple way to connect each data point together."
+    - copy: "A line graph is a quick and easy way to compare two variables."
     - copy: "After selecting 'Line plot' under 'Chart Type', you can check out an example before adding your own data.
-Clicking the 'try an example' button will show what a sample chart looks like after adding data and playing with the style.
-You'll also see what labels and style attributes were selected for this specific chart, as well as the end result."
+Clicking the 'try an example' button will show what a sample chart looks like after you add data and adjust the style.
+You will also be able to see which labels and style attributes were selected for this specific chart."
       img: "![Example after](../static/images/line-graph-and-scatter-plot-with-excel/try-an-example.png)"
     - copy: "You can also use the data featured in this tutorial by clicking on 'Open This Data in Plotly' on the left-hand side.
-It'll open in your workspace."
+It will open in your workspace."
       img: "![Open data](../static/images/enter-data-in-the-grid/open-this-data.png)"

  - title: Add Your Data to Plotly